 Patches to speed up gzip and zlib compression.
 For Intel Pentium and

 A collection of programs that access and manipulate ELF files.
 For

-Experiments in creating very small Linux ELF executables.
-For Intel
+Experiments with, and documents about, creating very small Linux ELF

 An implementation of solitaire Boggle.
 The code is lightly commented